minyansh7/DisasterResponseProject/README.md

 `cd project folder path`
 `python app/run.py`

-Make sure that the web app is working locally.

-(Run the web app inside project folder.
-In the terminal, use this command to get the link for vieweing the app:
-`env | grep WORK`

-The link wil be:
-http://WORKSPACESPACEID-3001.WORKSPACEDOMAIN replacing WORKSPACEID and WORKSPACEDOMAIN with your values.
-)

 2. Next, go to www.heroku.com and create an account if you haven't already.

 3. In the terminal, update python using the terminal command `conda update python`

 4. Create a virtual environment.
 Note that you can create the virtual environment inside the project folder.
 But then you would end up uploading that folder to Heroku unecessarily.
 Consider creating the virtual environment in the workspace folder.
 Or alternatively, you can create a .gitignore file inside the project folder so that the virtual enviornment folder gets ignored
 `python3 -m venv DisasterResponsevenv`
 Activate the new environment (Mac/Linux)
 `source DisasterResponsevenv/bin/activate`